mootools/mootools-core/Docs/Types/Number.md

 	(111).toInt(2); //returns 7

-Math Methods {#Math}
+Math Methods {#Number-Math}
 --------------------

-There are serveral methods available from the Math object.
+There are serveral methods available from the Math object that can be used as Number Methods.

 - abs
 - acos